mendon01/Applied-Cryptography/README.md

-These are implementations of RSA and Diffie Helman algorithms in python.
+These are implementations of RSA and Diffie Hellman algorithms in python.